thanhgis/s2cloudmask/README.md

-# S2CloudMask - QGIS Plugin
+# Cloud Mask Sentinel-2 - QGIS Plugin

 A QGIS plugin for cloud masking of Sentinel-2 satellite imagery using advanced machine learning algorithms.